stuartellis/stuartellis-org-infra/README.md

 ## Setup

-In the origin account, first use CloudFormation to set up the backend:
+In the origin account, first use CloudFormation to set up the backend.
+See *cloudformation/stuartellis-origin/README.md* for details.

-- cfn-tf-kms-keys.yml
-- cfn-tf-kms-storage.yml

-Then use CloudFormation to add the user account for Terraform:

-- cfn-tf-access-users.yml

-In the managed account, use CloudFormation to deploy a role:
+In the managed accounts, use CloudFormation to deploy an IAM role for Terraform:

 - cfn-tf-exec-role.yml